~ a short story

 What beauty.
 Grand majesty of Mother Nature borne before us without a light to showcase herself, without any heed to our returning visions.
 What raw and terrifying beauty.

-Joel had always believed that what is beautiful points us far beyond it, to what is true.
+Joel had always believed what is beautiful points us far beyond it, to what is true.
 And Joel believed wholeheartedly that what is true is good, no matter to its context or costs.
 Even to life.
 Thoughts of the forest’s dangerous prowess came to him as he trailed the group, increasingly out of a thrill-seeking compulsion that he could not fully ascertain the source of.
 He’d never been much of a risk-taker before.
 Why now?

 “Race ya to the abyss!”